JeffreyCh0/mental_chatbot_survey/README.md

 We only share annotated experiment/model papers.
 Some papers are not included due to copyright restrictions.

-Below is the description of each attributes in the full_table.csv:
+Below are the descriptions of each attributes in the full_table.csv:
   * _Title_: The title of the selected paper.
   * _Link_: The url of the paper.
   * _File Name_: the corresponding pdf filename of the paper in our repository.